Zuehlke/machines-code-people/articles/discipline-flow.md

 One key aspect to achieve product excellence is to track and monitor product features (or increments) as they make their way through the complete cyclical flow in order to learn and improve continuously within and from each discipline.
 That is all the way from CX/UX to delivery in production systems, including the tracking and monitoring of the product's usage and business performance.

-## Use Cases for the Model
+## Specific Use Cases for the Model
-There are a number of application scenarios for the basic model, for instance:
+There are a number of specific usage scenarios, for instance:

 - Define essentials and their relation for your project: What are the discipline-specific contributions for this project?
 How do they relate to each other?
 - Clarify roles and staffing for your project: Who is needed, doing what and interacting with whom?
 This includes explaining the role of architecture in your development project, technically and organisationally: This role is again and again a particular challenge.